stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 In this case, we have no significant discrimination, no disparate impact, and no redundant coding.

 Most importantly, the algorithm had the opportunity to introduce bias but chose not to.
 That's hardly surprising; the algorithm's only desire in life is minimizing squared error - being unkind to black people a silly thing that humans seem to enjoy for no apparent reason.
-If race is not useful in minimizing squared error then any algorithm designed to do so will ignore it.
+If race (or `x[2]` to the algorithm) is not useful in minimizing squared error then the square error minimizer will ignore it, just as Captain Kirk barely noticed the mirror image of the aliens.

 Another great essay on distinguishing algorithmic desires from human desires is Bostrom's [parable of the paperclip maximizer](http://www.nickbostrom.com/ethics/ai.html) (see also [lesswrong](https://wiki.lesswrong.com/wiki/Paperclip_maximizer)).